 Having your product data available, having your customer retention data available, all your KPIs, your financial data, and information about your customers — what verticals are they in — cross across the board, having your data house in order is critical to protecting that valuation.”— Jessica Hamilton, CFO, ActiveProspect

-The companies that stumble in diligence don’t necessarily have bad numbers.
-They’re the ones who can’t produce the numbers cleanly, quickly, and consistently.
+The companies that stumble in diligence often have perfectly good numbers.
+Their problem is producing those numbers cleanly, quickly, and consistently.
 When a data request takes two weeks and returns a spreadsheet that doesn’t reconcile with the board deck from last quarter, it creates doubt about the finance function, the reliability of the reporting, and the quality of the business itself.

 The table below maps the major data categories investors typically want visibility into, what each signals about the business, and what stale or missing data in that category communicates: